Benvenuti in Selko®. Questo sito è disponibile anche in italiano.

 • Maximize calf weaning percentage: aim for a high percentage of calves weaned per cow exposed to breeding.

-• Optimize weaning weights of beef calves: ensure beef calves reach target weights at weaning, typically between 500-600 pounds.
+• Optimize weaning weights of beef calves: ensure beef calves reach target weights at weaning, typically between 250 and 300 kg (500-600 lb).

-• Improve genetic potential of beef cattle: continuously enhance herd genetics for traits like growth rate, fertility, and carcass quality.
+• Improve genetic potential of beef cattle: continuously enhance herd genetics for traits like growth rate, maternal attitude, fertility, and carcass quality.

 • Maintaining a low mortality rate: farmers’ revenue is highly dependent on productive efficiency, which is aimed at obtaining one calf per cow per year.

 Challenges in cow-calf operations often revolve around fluctuating market prices, harsh weather conditions, and diseases.
 Managing pasture quality for beef cattle to provide adequate nutrition throughout the year can also be a significant hurdle.
 Effective management in cow-calf operations involves selecting the right genetics to enhance growth rates, reproductive efficiency, and disease resistance.
+Genetic selection for maternal attitude of beef cattle is crucial in cow-calf beef farming operations as colostrum and milk administration depends solely on the “attitude” of the mother in expressing crucial maternal behaviours.
 Proper nutrition is crucial, with a focus on providing balanced diets to pregnant cattle and calves.
 Regular health check-ups and vaccinations help in preventing diseases and ensuring the overall well-being of the herd.

 Performance of beef cattle in grazing/pasture operations